netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

     Default implementation does not convert the value and simply returns it as is.

+``export``

+    This method has the exact same purpose as ``toHash`` method, but with one important difference.
+It returns the parameter value ready for exporting with Netgen Layouts export/import feature.
+Usually, this means exporting various IDs (for example location ID in eZ Publish), not as IDs, but as remote IDs of the same domain object.

+``import``

+    This method has the exact same purpose as ``fromHash`` method, but with one important difference.
+It returns the parameter value ready for importing with Netgen Layouts export/import feature.
+Usually, this means that import procedure will provide to this method various IDs (for example location ID in eZ Publish), not as IDs, but as remote IDs of the same domain object, which then will be converted to IDs suitable for storing in the database.

 ``isValueEmpty``

     This method is used to signal to the system when the value of the parameter